top of page

 OUR APD SERVICES

 Our program is evidenced-based and provided in a relaxed, non-medical, and welcoming environment.
 Most sessions are held at our business-consultation office and has a quaint waiting area with coffees and teas available where parents are welcome to wait.
 Parents are also welcome to observe sessions as deemed necessary via video.
+Sessions can also be scheduled at our local library systems.

 BrandiBranding-4_edited.jpg